Who I Am (Nick Jonas & the Administration album)

-Who I Am is the only studio album from Nick Jonas & the Administration.
-It was released on February 2, 2010, in the US.
+Who I Am is the only studio album by American blues rock band Nick Jonas & the Administration.
+It was released on February 2, 2010, through Hollywood Records.
 The group made its live debut performing a single of the same name on the Grammy Nominations Concert Live special on December 2, 2009, on CBS.

 Jonas cut the album in eight days with producer John Fields, who also played bass.
 Additional members of the Administration include drummer Michael Bland and keyboardist Tommy Barbarella, both of whom played in The New Power Generation.
 Guitarist David Ryan Harris played on the album, but a third former NPG member, Sonny Thompson, replaced him on live shows.

 Background

 "Rose Garden" was the first song written for the album and was partly inspired by a difficult break-up.
 Jonas wrote or co-wrote all tracks.
 Jonas cut the album in eight days with producer John Fields, who also played bass.
 The album has nine new numbers and a cover of the Jonas Brothers single "Tonight".
 Nick originally wrote the song "World War III" for the administration, but instead it was used of the Jonas Brothers album Lines, Vines and Trying Times.
 He also wrote a song called "Oval Office" but the songs never appeared on the record because according to Nick the song didn't sound good.